syncfusion-content/maui-docs/MAUI/Range-Slider/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfRangeSlider to .NET MAUI SfSlider | Syncfusion
+title: Migrate from Xamarin SfRangeSlider to .NET MAUI SfRangeSlider | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin RangeSlider to Syncfusion .NET MAUI Slider control and more.
+description: Learn here all about Migrating from Syncfusion Xamarin RangeSlider to Syncfusion .NET MAUI RangeSlider control and more.
 platform: MAUI
-control: SfSlider
+control: SfRangeSlider
 documentation: ug
 ---

-# Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider
+# Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfRangeSlider

-To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfSlider](https://www.syncfusion.com/maui-controls/maui-slider), we kept most of the APIs from Xamarin SfRangeSlider in MAUI SfSlider.
-However, to maintain the consistency of API naming in MAUI SfSlider, we renamed some of the APIs.
-The APIs that have been changed in MAUI SfSlider from Xamarin SfRangeSlider are detailed as follows.
+To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfRangeSlider](https://www.syncfusion.com/maui-controls/maui-range-slider), we kept most of the APIs from Xamarin SfRangeSlider in MAUI SfRangeSlider.
+However, to maintain the consistency of API naming in MAUI SfRangeSlider, we renamed some of the APIs.
+The APIs that have been changed in MAUI SfRangeSlider from Xamarin SfRangeSlider are detailed as follows.

+In our .NET MAUI SfRangeSlider, we don’t have an API name [ShowRange](Pastethehttplinkhere), by default we will show two thumbs.
+If you wish to use the single thumb, check the [migration link from Xamarin SfRangeSlider to .NET MAUI SfSlider](https://help.syncfusion.com/maui/slider/migration).

 ## Assembly Name

 <table>
 <tr>
 <th>Xamarin SfRangeSlider</th>
-<th>.NET MAUI SfSlider</th></tr>
+<th>.NET MAUI SfRangeSlider</th></tr>
 <tr>
 <td>Syncfusion.SfRangeSlider.XForms</td>
 <td>Syncfusion.Maui.Sliders</td></tr>